 - Published date:

-We do not normally issue a Reader Pass to anyone under the age of 18, although we occasionally make an exception to see specific items which are unavailable in other libraries.
+We do not normally issue a Reader Pass to anyone under the age of 18, but we occasionally make an exception to see specific items which are unavailable in other libraries.

 We cannot admit anyone aged 11 or under to the Reading Rooms.
 As an under-18 student, you may find your school or public library better equipped to serve your needs.